paradis-A/lendb-server/readme.md

 ### Powered by:  [Acebase](https://github.com/appy-one/acebase)
 `LenDB Server` is a wrapper around another database called Acebase that acts like a client.
-Think of it as parse-server and firebase had baby then voilah!!! `Hello World!!` LenDB is born.
+Think of it as parse-server and acebase (alternative to firebase) had baby then voilah!!! `Hello World!!` LenDB is born.

 `LenDB Server` is a real-time database alternative to *Firebase* but instead of listening and receive the updated row/node, Stored objects in LenDB Server upon changes it auto propagates the changes on your live data.
 Although LenDB is like `yet another database wrapper(actually not)`, With LenDB Browser Client, LenDB is designed for reactive front-end frameworks like Svelte. etc.